Texas Roadhouse Rolls

 Method 1: Prepare dough and refrigerate overnight

-• Keep covered and let rise for 1-2 hours, then bake as outlined.
+- Remove from the fridge, keep covered, and let rise for up to 1 hour, then bake as outlined.

 Method 2: Bake and Reheat